Skip to main content

 • Free users:

-All projects are automatically Public.
-These public projects are listed under the Built with Rocket tab on the landing page, making them openly accessible for anyone to browse and explore.
-If you want to make a project Private, you’ll need to upgrade to a paid plan.
+All projects are Public.
+Public projects appear under Built with Rocket in Resources on the landing page before you sign in.
+Anyone can view the preview.
+To make a project Private, upgrade to a paid plan.

 • Paid users:

-All new projects are Private by default.
-You can choose to make them Public at any time if you’d like to share them more broadly.
+New projects are Private by default.
+You can switch to Public at any time to share more broadly.

 • Inside an existing project: